rust-bakery/nom/doc/nom_recipes.md

 ### Integers

 The following recipes all return string slices rather than integer values.
 How to obtain an integer value instead is demonstrated for hexadecimal integers.
-The others are sim∏ilar.
+The others are similar.

 The parsers allow the grouping character `_`, which allows one to group the digits by byte, for
 example: `0xA4_3F_11_28`.
 If you prefer to exclude the `_` character, the lambda to convert from a